 The most common forms of written content online are:

-Video is a great enhancer, as well.
-Have you noticed that when you click on a news story, the page often has both the written article as well as the video from the newscast?
-Not only does it offer two different options for content consumption, it also adds a perception of depth and authority to the story.
+Video is a great enhancer.
+Have you noticed that when you click on a news story, the page often has both the written article and the video from the newscast?
+Not only does it offer two different options for content consumption, it adds a perception of depth and authority to the story.

-Video content is particularly ideal for educational content, especially “how-to” tutorials and telling stories.
+Video content is particularly useful for educational topics, especially “how-to” tutorials and telling stories.
 Demonstrations, interviews, personal testimonies, time-lapses...some things are just better presented via video.

 When it comes to YouTube, this platform has created its own niche of search engine optimization.
 YouTube’s search algorithms rely heavily on keywords, titles, tags, thumbnail images, and microcontent such as video descriptions and channel descriptions.

 YouTube also measures “watch time,” or how long a viewer watches before clicking away or going back to search results.
 The more of a video that gets watched, the better that video must be, so YouTube ranks it higher in its search results.
-Longer videos, especially if frequently watched until the end, get even more of a boost (outside of YouTube, however, it is still generally recommended to keep videos short, around 3-5 minutes or less).
+Longer videos, especially if frequently watched until the end, get even more of a boost (on other social media platforms, however, it is still generally recommended to keep videos short, around three to five minutes or less).

-This is when longer videos are always acceptable, regardless of platform.
-Livestreaming your events, whether on Facebook Live or your website, can widen your audience, further engage your existing audience, and even provide an archived piece of evergreen content that can later be repurposed.
+With livestreaming, longer videos are always acceptable, regardless of platform.
+Livestreaming your events, whether on Facebook Live, YouTube, or your website, can widen your audience, further engage your existing audience, and provide an archivable piece of evergreen content that can be repurposed later.
 This is great for church services, special performances, programs at a school or university, conference sessions, and more.

 When it comes to SEO, livestreams can have a sizeable effect.
 Facebook announced that its ranking algorithm favors live videos in its searches.
 YouTube promotes YouTube Live videos.
 And even if your organization’s livestreams are hosted off-site, it’s another link to your content that could show up in search results—especially if you’re live often!

-While the webinar itself would not be indexed by search engines, its power to engage audiences boosts SEO through lead generation and by increasing activity, trust, and loyalty to your organization.
-This is ideal for organizations that can use their niche to teach useful information (such as tips to improve your marriage), provide background on a popular issue, or facilitate live online discussions.
+While the webinar itself would not be indexed by search engines, its power to engage audiences boosts SEO through lead generation and by increasing engagement, trust, and loyalty to your ministry.
+Webinars can provide a valuable service to your constituents when used to teach useful information (such as tips to improve your marriage), provide background on a popular issue, or facilitate live online discussions.
 They can also be an effective and convenient way to host digital Bible studies for small groups, allowing face-to-face interaction and relationship building regardless of location.

 While the right pictures can elicit emotion, the right designs can inspire action and highlight strategic details.
-Careful planning is necessary to make sure the chosen images indeed emphasize the intended emotion, that it’s clear what’s happening in the picture, and that it looks genuine, as opposed to a cliché corporate stock photo.
+Careful planning is necessary to make sure the images you’ve chosen indeed emphasize the intended emotion.
+It must be clear what the picture is portraying, and it should look genuine, as opposed to a cliché corporate stock photo.

-Used sparingly, stock photography can be a great resource to enhance your ministry’s brand online, and it’s easy to find free stock images at pixabay, pexels, unsplash and free-images.com.
+Used sparingly, stock photography can be a great resource to enhance your ministry’s brand online, and it’s easy to find free stock images at pixabay, pexels, unsplash, and free-images.com.
 Click here for more free or low-cost stock photography and design resources.

-For websites, hero images continue to be trending (large image that dominates the top area of a website).
-These pictures must be high enough resolution to avoid appearing pixelated (approx. 1600 pixels wide), but low enough resolution to keep from slowing down the site’s load time.
+For websites, hero images (the large, single images that dominate the top area of a website) continue to be trending.
+These pictures must be high enough resolution to avoid appearing pixelated (approx. 1600 pixels wide), but low enough resolution to avoid slowing down the site’s load time.

-For images that appear on your website that are not hero images, stick to file sizes under 250 kilobytes if possible.
-(Learn more about image best practices for church websites.)
+For other images that appear on your website, stick to file sizes under 250 kilobytes if possible.
+Learn more about image best practices for church websites.

-For each image you use on your website or blog, make sure to apply ALT text to its code, which is indexed by search engines to determine what the picture is about.
+For each image on your website, blog, or Instagram profile, make sure to apply ALT text, which is indexed by search engines to determine what the picture is about.
 It also acts as text that can be read by screen readers to tell visually-impaired internet users what pictures are on a page.